martinpaljak/GlobalPlatformPro/README.md

 ### Usage

-*Beware: [until v1.0 is released](#upcoming-releases-and-major-new-features), both command line and Java API are subject to change without notice.
+*Beware: [until v0.5 is released](https://github.com/martinpaljak/GlobalPlatformPro/milestones), both command line and Java API are subject to change without notice.
 Check back often.*

 Command line samples assume default test keys of ```40..4F```.
 If you need custom keys, specify them with any or all of the following options: ```-keyid``` ```-keyver``` and ```-enc``` ```-mac``` ```-kek``` or ```-key``` (for a single master key).
 You need to know the details or ask your card provider.
 Some cards require key diversification with ```-emv``` or ```-visa2``` (you should be notified if that's the case).